 Squirt the caulk on the seam like toothpaste.
 It’s okay if your line is really messy!
 Then wet your index finger and smooth out the seam.
 Wipe off any extra on the edges with your finger or a baby wipe.

 I bought some new hardware and also spray painted the existing hinges.
 After the paint dries 24 hours, you can add the hardware.
-You are done!
+Didn’t it turn out cute???

 I made over a chair to match and added some sequin trim to give my girl some bling.